gnusupport/LLM-Helpers/README.md

 ### **Requirements**
 - The script assumes you have a local AI model running at `http://<your-ip>:8080/v1/chat/completions`.
 - You need `curl` and `jq` installed on your system.

----

-Let me know if you need further clarification! 😊